nexiality/documentation/release/nexial-core-v4.3.changelog.md

 - [FIXED] avoid capturing screenshot when underlying driver is not available or ready for use
 - update BrowserStack URL from `http` to `https`
 - update CrossBrowserTesting URL from `http` to `https`
+- [FIXED] address issue with invalid intermediate locator for the `layer` locator

 ### [webmail commands](../commands/webmail)